Ice Core Dating

 Reference Points from Volcanic Eruptions

 Major volcanic eruptions create distinctive markers that can be identified across multiple ice cores and matched to known eruption dates from geological records.
-These create "anchor points" in the deeper ice (Sigl et al. 2015).
+These create "anchor points" in the deeper ice6.

 Ice Flow Models

-Ice flow models use physics to calculate how ice accumulates and flows over time.
+Ice flow models8 use physics to calculate how ice accumulates and flows over time.
 These models are constrained by:

 Matching Between Ice Cores

 Scientists match patterns in atmospheric gases (like methane) and volcanic signatures between ice cores from different locations.
-Since these atmospheric changes were global, they provide synchronization points (Blunier & Brook 2001).
+Since these atmospheric changes were global, they provide synchronization points9.

 Multiple Independent Methods